lab42open-team/deco/README.md

 ### EXTRACT species and environments and tissues

+We used the [EXTRACT tool](https://extract.jensenlab.org/) to detect entities of species, environments and tissues for text.
+EXTRACT uses the API of the [JensenLab tagger](https://github.com/larsjuhljensen/tagger) through the perl script downloaded here `scripts/getEntities_EXTRACT_api.pl`.

+To run the script:

 ```
 ./getEntities_EXTRACT_api.pl legacy-literature.txt > legacy-literature-extract.tsv
 ```

-EXTRACT returns the NCBI ids.
+EXTRACT returns a tsv file with 3 columns (tagged_text, entity_type, term_id).

+* tagged_text is the snippet of the matched text

+* entity_type is the refers to the category of the entity : species = -2, environments = -27, tissues = -25.
+There are others (e.g PubChem Compound identifiers = -1) but are not used in biodiversity data.

+* term_id is the respective id of the entity.
+For species EXTRACT uses NCBI ids, for environments Environment Ontology terms and for tissues BRENDA Tissue Ontology terms

 We can later transform them to names by :

 1. download the ttps://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz